AleCiotto/Slider/README.md

 Simple Carousel
 This is a simple easy to use carousele.
 Fully accessible and layout shifting free.

+DONE: Actors class
+TODO: Actors class test
+TODO: Base arrow movement (No loop)
+TODO: Test base arrow movement (No loop)
+TODO: Implement loop
+TODO: Test loop
-TODO: check two slide slider
+TODO: Test slider with two slides only
-TODO: reset slide if not active, prev or next
-TODO: manage multiple sliders in the same page
+TODO: Manage multiple sliders in the same page
+TODO: Test multimple sliders in the same page